 NSU fall sports postponed until spring semester

 NATCHITOCHES, La.
-(KALB) – Northwestern State’s fall sports schedules are moving to the spring of 2021.
+(NSU) - Northwestern State’s fall sports schedules are moving to the spring of 2021.

 The league’s fall sports teams are allowed to keep contracted non-conference games, if they so choose, and can schedule additional games, as well.
 NSU has chosen not to participate in any fall athletic competitions.